Why Is It So Windy In Chicago

 The Role of Pressure Systems

 When a high-pressure system moves into the Chicago area, air flows outward from its center, seeking areas of lower pressure.
 Conversely, when a low-pressure system approaches, air rushes inward towards its center.
-These movements of air generate wind, and the strength of the wind depends on the pressure gradient – the difference in pressure over a given distance.
+In practice, these movements of air generate wind, and the strength of the wind depends on the pressure gradient – the difference in pressure over a given distance.
 A steep pressure gradient means a rapid change in pressure, leading to strong winds.

 The Impact of Jet Streams